MY DESERT ISLAND DISCS

 In other words, you can't choose a boat or a distress flare - that would just be cheating.
 Hosts of the show have varied in how rigorously they have applied this rule, but I wonder would unlimited supplies of ice cream and ice cold banana milk shake be frowned upon?
-After all, it is food and drink?
 I could live on that and get fat, and nobody would be there to criticise!

-If I have to choose something that isn't going to save my life, I would actually be torn between a camera with endless memory cards to record the scenery and wildlife, or a pen with endless sheets of paper, to record my thoughts and experiences.
-On balance I would choose the pen and paper, figuring that thoughts and feelings can be transient and they need to be written down at the time they happen.
-Besides, if desperate, I suppose I could always use the sheets of writing paper for another purpose :) After rescue I could always make a million selling my Robinson Crusoe story and then I could later return in luxury to take some photos.
+If I have to choose something that isn't going to save my life, I would be torn between a camera with endless memory cards to record the scenery and wildlife, or a pen with endless sheets of paper, to record my thoughts and experiences.
+On balance I would choose the pen and paper, figuring that thoughts and feelings can be transient and need to be written down at the time they happen.
+Besides, if desperate, I suppose I could always use the sheets of writing paper for another purpose 🙂 After rescue I could make a million selling my Robinson Crusoe story and then I could later return in luxury to the island to take some photos.

 5) And If All But One Of Your Eight Discs Were To Be Washed Away, Which One Would You Choose To Save?

-Now having allowed me eight records, It would be the height of cruelty to immediately deny me seven of them.
-But if they were to get washed away in a catastrophic thunderstorm or a higher than usual high tide, the one I would want to have left on the beach would have to be 'Greensleeves'.
+Now having allowed me eight records, I think it would be the height of inpoliteness to immediately deny me seven of them.
+But if they were to get washed away in a catastrophic thunderstorm or a higher than usual high tide, the one that must be left on the beach is 'Greensleeves'.
 It is, after all, my song.